jht1493/ICM-2020-Code/weeks/01_intro.md

 [sketch - draw_rect_createSpan](https://editor.p5js.org/jht1493/sketches/C83N_DY9w) Open this sketch in a separate window so that you can play it and read this page at the same time.

 ### Questions

+Move the mouse on the canvas and observe the values displayed below the canvas.

 - when do the numbers change and when don't they change?